chandravamshi-ai/Python/OOPS/Encapsulation/README.md

-Sure, let's start with a brief explanation of encapsulation before diving into the README file.

 ### Encapsulation

 **Encapsulation** is one of the fundamental principles of object-oriented programming (OOP).
 It refers to the bundling of data (attributes) and methods (functions) that operate on that data into a single unit, known as a class.
 Encapsulation also restricts direct access to some of an object's components, which can prevent the accidental modification of data.